stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

   It was on Thursday, May 14, 1908, that the queer amnesia came.
-The thing was quite sudden, though later I realised that certain brief, glimmering visions of several hours previous&mdash;chaotic visions which disturbed me greatly because they were so unprecedented&mdash;must have formed premonitory symptoms.
-My head was aching, and I had a singular feeling&mdash;altogether new to me&mdash;that someone else was trying to get possession of my thoughts.
+The thing was quite sudden, though later I realised that certain brief, glimmering visions of several hours previous--chaotic visions which disturbed me greatly because they were so unprecedented--must have formed premonitory symptoms.
+My head was aching, and I had a singular feeling--altogether new to me--that someone else was trying to get possession of my thoughts.

-  The collapse occurred about 10:20 a.m., while I was conducting a class in Political Economy VI&mdash;history and present tendencies of economics&mdash;for juniors and a few sophomores.
+  The collapse occurred about 10:20 a.m., while I was conducting a class in Political Economy VI--history and present tendencies of economics--for juniors and a few sophomores.
 I began to see strange shapes before my eyes, and to feel that I was in a grotesque room other than the classroom.
 My thoughts and speech wandered from my subject, and the students saw that something was gravely amiss.
 Then I slumped down, unconscious in my chair, in a stupor from